What's in Bloom?

 The 50 acres of Gardens at Tatton Park have evolved for over 200 years.
 Today it is an almost complete picture of how the gardens existed in Edwardian times.
-Find out more about the different areas of Tatton Park's gardens from the Walled Kitchen Garden, Japanese Garden, Glasshouses and the Arboretum that contains almost 900 interesting and varied plants.
+Find out more about the different areas of Tatton Park's gardens from the Walled Kitchen Garden, Japanese Garden, Glasshouses and the Pleasure Grounds, including an Arboretum featuring almost 900 plant varieties.

 Tatton Park’s Orchid House is blooming with colour at the moment.
 Because we're closed to the public to minimise the spread of coronavirus, we're trying to help you stay connected to our Gardens in other ways.
 Here’s a short article about Tatton Park's orchid collection and it's history.

 In normal circumstances, produce is regularly picked from the Kitchen Gardens by Tatton Park's gardeners and passed on to the chefs at both our Gardener's Cottage Tea Room and Stableyard Restaurant, to be used in their seasonal dishes.
 Despite Tatton Park being closed to the public during lockdown, our crops of fresh produce grown so far this spring have not gone to waste.
 Our gardening team have picked, packed and delivered 24 heads of lettuce and almost 20 kilograms of rhubarb to a local community cafe.
 The Welcome Cafe is supporting people during lockdown by delivering meals to self-isolating residents in the Knutsford area.

 Blooms adorning the Gardens throughout spring: